eins78/pixelstatus/README.md

 - `ok`: if `assert` was true, set section to this color
 - `fail`: if `assert` was false, set section to this color

-assertion: can be in one of the following forms
+Expectations: can be in one of the following forms
 - simple value (number, string): must be exactly equal to compared value
-- hash of "expectations", which are just names of [methods from the `must` module][`must`] and the value to compare.
+- hash of "comparators" from [the `ruler` module][`ruler`] and the value to compare.

 automatic assertions (no need to add those):
 - `{ "status": { truthy: "" } }`